Hapoel Be'er Sheva F.C.: First honours

 In the 1974–75 season, Amazia Levkovich was appointed coach of the team when he was 37, and was considered a young coach in relation to the leading and leading coaches in Israel.
 Levkovich was the first coach to introduce the style of the attacking defenders in Israel, a style taken from German football.
 Levkovich combined young players, among them 20-year-old Uri Benjamin as a right-wing defender and 18-year-old Jacob Cohen as a left-wing defender.
 The team was one of the young players in the league, and included only four players who had reached the age of 25.
 The team started the season with three wins, including a victory over last season champions Maccabi Netanya, without conceding a single goal.
-During the season she competed for the championship against Maccabi Netanya, and the decision came one season before the end of the season.
+During the season she competed for the championship against Maccabi Netanya, and the decision came one match before the end of the season.
 Be'er Sheva played against Maccabi Jaffa, with one point separating it from Maccabi Netanya from the second place, and winning 1–0 from the gate of Efraim Zvi Hapoel Be'er Sheva was crowned the country's Liga Leumit champion for the first time in its history, with most of the players being home players.
-Efraim Zvi finished the season as the team's top scorer with 10 conquests, and Uri Benjamin won the title Footballer of the Year in Israel.
+Efraim Zvi finished the season as the team's top scorer with 10 goals, and Uri Benjamin won the title Footballer of the Year in Israel.

 In the summer 1975 the team participated in the Super Cup game for the first time in its history, and won the title after a 2–1 victory over Hapoel Kfar Saba.